Honors Research Thesis Requirements

 The grade on your transcript for Chem 180 is determined by the Honors Examiner.
 Until the Honors Orals Exams are complete, each semester of credit for Chem 180 will be listed as "IP" (In Progress) on your transcript.

 Also note that enrollment in Chem 180 requires attendance at the departmental Colloquium Series (including preview sessions before each speaker's visit).
-Each Honors thesis student should also sign up i) to present preview session and ii) for a slot to discuss research with a colloquium speaker at least once during the academic year.
+Each Honors thesis student should also i) sign up to present a preview session and ii) discuss research with a colloquium speaker at least once during the academic year.

 Each student will be given 12 minutes to talk (timer used) and then three minutes for questions.
 Please practice your talk carefully to make sure it fits into the 12-minute slot.
 Clearly, this is too short a time to give an exhaustive overview of your thesis project.
 We suggest you provide an overview of your work and the motivation for your project, and then pick one short story that exemplifies the work you did.
 Do not try to speed-talk and cover all your work.
 You are strongly encouraged to seek the guidance of your research mentor well before your scheduled presentation.
 All majors/minors and instructional staff in the department will be invited.

 Monday, April 22, 2024, by Noon: Honors Thesis Due

 Turn in an electronic (pdf) copy to the Chemistry Department Administrative Coordinator.
 Students should keep an identical hardcopy for themselves for preparation for the oral exams as well as give a hardcopy of the thesis to their research mentor.